9 Cancun Hidden Gems: A Guide to Local Spots and Activities Beyond the Beach

 1. Explore the Local Markets

-However, if you want to shop where locals do you must stop by Mercado 23, a bit further away from the Mercado 28 but at a walking distance.
-You will find, fresh fruits and vegetables, but also local shops and art, including an esoteric one with books magic tools, and candles for rituals.
+However, if you want to shop where locals do, you must stop by Mercado 23, a bit further away from Mercado 28 but within walking distance.
+You will find fresh fruits and vegetables, but also local shops and art, including an esoteric one with books, magic tools, and candles for rituals.

-Authentic tortillas, spice, cheeses, meat, and other shops of all sorts.
+Authentic tortillas, spices, cheeses, meat, and other shops of all sorts.

-It’s always quite crowded so pay attention to pick-pocketers.
+It’s always quite crowded, so be aware of pickpocketers.
 This money belt can come in handy!

 VENTURE 4TH Travel Money Belt – Slim Passport Holder RFID Blocking Travel Pouch to Protect Cash, Credit Cards and Travel Documents